 Wildlife grazing also functions very differently from mechanized mowing.
 California grasslands are naturally shaped over time by uneven grazing pressure, seasonal wildlife movement, indigenous burning, and patchy disturbance patterns that create diverse vegetation structure across the landscape.

+Natural disturbance patterns rarely affect entire grassland areas uniformly at the same height and at the same moment across the landscape.
 By comparison, mechanical mowing is rapid, uniform, and non-selective, reducing vegetation across broad areas to the same height all at once.

 That simplification was visible in the meadow itself, where what had recently been dense spring vegetation had been flattened into short uniform stubble across the field.